 Mount Kenya is recognized globally as the best example of an equatorial mountain.
-This area features the endless crown of ice that count about 11 glaciers, the biggest of which is the stunning Lewis Glaciers between Teleki Valley and Point Lenana.
+This area features the endless crown of ice that counts about 11 glaciers, the biggest of which is the stunning Lewis Glaciers between Teleki Valley and Point Lenana.

-The distinct plants and tree support species which change with altitude.
+The distinct plants and tree support species that change with altitude.
 The black and white colobus monkeys thrive within the ravines; Skye’s monkeys can be spotted on the tracks.
 The notable big herbivores at this park include zebras that thrive on the Sirimon inclines and buffaloes and elephants can be sighted around the Naro Moru trails and in the thick bamboo forest above 2400 meters.

-How get to Mount Kenya National Park
+How to get to Mount Kenya National Park

 Mount Kenya National Park is situated approximately 175 kilometers away from Nairobi.
-Visitors can take on the tarmac road that goes around the mountain linking the areas major towns especially Naro Moru, Meru, Embu and Nanyuki.
+Visitors can take on the tarmac road that goes around the mountain linking the area’s major towns, especially Naro Moru, Meru, Embu, and Nanyuki.

 By air, the nearest airport to Mount Kenya is found at Nanyuki or Laikipia airstrip.
 You can take a flight to Nairobi and then connect to the park by road.